 Runners may not store supplies of any kind along the trail.

-Each runner must be checked IN and OUT of all manned checkpoint.
+Each runner must be checked IN and OUT of all manned checkpoints.

-Injection of fluids or drugs (intravenous, intramuscular, or subcutaneous) during the race will result in immediate disqualification.
+Absolutely no injection of fluids or drugs (intravenous, intramuscular, or subcutaneous) during the race.

-Runners, pacers, and crews must use approved Forest Service techniques for human waste disposal if they are required to relieve themselves in the "wild".
+No littering.
+Pack out all trash.
+Use proper toileting etiquette.
+Runners, and crews must use approved Forest Service techniques for human waste disposal.

 Smoking is not permitted at any of the checkpoints or along the trail.